 - Rare genetic syndromes

 - Severe fear of anesthesia

 - Severe respiratory disease

 - Any laryngeal or tracheal surgery, tumor or stenosis (narrowing or partial blockage).

 You can expect to:

 - Meet with a member of Stamford Health’s anesthesia team before delivery to discuss pain relief options.

 - Learn about the safest pain relief available to you.
 Your anesthesiologist works with you, your obstetrician, and other medical specialists to plan for your delivery, including the timing and type of delivery that’s best for you and your baby.

 High-Risk Pregnancy Care

 The Women’s Specialty Center includes experts in maternal-fetal medicine who are also available to consult with you and your doctors.
-Should your baby require treatment as a result of your medical condition, Stamford Health’s neonatal intensive care unit (NICU) has highly skilled specialists immediately available.
+Should your baby require treatment as a result of your medical condition, Stamford Health’s Cohen Neonatal Intensive Care Unit has highly skilled specialists immediately available.